22 Essential Things to Know Before Visiting the Faroe Islands

 Deep-sea tunnels operate between Vágar and Streymoy, Eysturoy and Borðoy (where Klaksvík is), and there are two more in the works literally as we speak.

-This kind of infrastructure is extremely important in a time where many of the small villages are struggling with the departure of many residents to the bigger cities of Tórshavn or Klaksvik.
+This kind of infrastructure is extremely important at a time when many of the small villages are struggling with the departure of many residents to the bigger cities of Tórshavn or Klaksvik.
 Easy links mean these more remote communities remain viable and don't get left behind as the rest of the islands develop.

 #11 FAROE ISLANDS PUBLIC TRANSPORT IS SURPRISINGLY GOOD